elazar125/blog/content/blog/overflown.md

   </div>
 </div>

-Because the inner div is entirely withing the scrolling div, everything gets scrolled.
+Because the inner div is entirely within the scrolling div, everything gets scrolled.

 I'm encountering this version of the problem in the header on this site.
 If you hover over a link, a hand will pop up.
 I have the header constrained by `overflow-x: hidden` because I can't figure out sizing my buttons well for small screens.
 I need the links to be `position: relative` so the hand moves relative to the link, not to the side of the header.
 As the link is within the header, the hand stays within the header, and it all gets affected by the overflow logic.